• Skip to primary navigation

 Korean Seaweed Chips

-These crunchy Korean seaweed chips are tasty and highly addictive for good reason!
-The taste of the roasted seaweed with the crispy texture of the crackled rice paper with a bit of salt and sesame will keep you coming back for more.
+These crunchy seaweed chips are tasty and highly addictive for good reason!
+The roasted seaweed with the crispy texture of the crackled rice paper always keeps me coming back for more!

 Korean Seaweed Chips